mitre/secure-coding-case-studies/python/msccs-4.md

 **Contributions:**

-Originally created by Steve Christey - The MITRE Corporation<br>
+Originally created by David Rothenberg - The MITRE Corporation<br>
-Reviewed by Drew Buttner - The MITRE Corporation
+Reviewed by Drew Buttner - The MITRE Corporation<br>
+Reviewed by Steve Christey - The MITRE Corporation

 (C) 2025 The MITRE Corporation.
 All rights reserved.<br>
 This work is openly licensed under <a href="https://creativecommons.org/licenses/by/4.0/">CC-BY-4.0</a><br>